Inwood, Manhattan: Columbia facilities

 Columbia University's 23 acre athletic fields have been located in Inwood since the 1920s.
 They are known today as the Baker Athletics Complex, though locals still use the historical name of "Baker Field".
 The football stadium within the complex, officially Robert K. Kraft Field at Lawrence A. Wien Stadium, can accommodate 17,000 fans and was noted by Sports Illustrated as "one of the most beautiful places in the country to watch a football game" due to the scenic views of the Henry Hudson Bridge and the New Jersey Palisades from the home stands.
+In addition, the baseball field at the complex hosted the first televised sporting event in the United States when NBC broadcast the game between Columbia and Princeton in 1939.

 In January 2014, a 1 acre park called Muscota Marsh opened to the public between Inwood Hill Park and Baker Field as part of an agreement with the city for the development of the Campbell Athletic Center at West 218th Street and Broadway.
 This waterfront park was built by Columbia and is jointly administered by the city parks department and the university.

 The Inwood waterfront is also home to Columbia University's Boathouse, the "1929 Boathouse".
 It stands next to the "Gould-Remmer Boathouse" which was originally constructed in 1895 as the Gould Boathouse at 116th Street on the Hudson River and was relocated here in 1989.
-This new structure now houses the Ivy League school's Crew team and hosts inter-collegiate rowing competitions.
+This new structure now houses the Ivy League school's crew team and hosts inter-collegiate rowing competitions.
 In July 2018, a harbor seal nicknamed "Sealy" started showing up by the structure, garnering media attention.

 Community gardens

 The Lt.
 William Tighe Triangle, aka the Riverside-Inwood Neighborhood Garden (RING), is the northernmost piece of Ft.
 Tryon Park and lies at the confluence of Riverside Drive, Dyckman Street, Broadway, and Seaman Avenue.
 It is Inwood's oldest community garden, having been founded in 1984.
-Bruce's Garden is another notable community garden, located in the northeast corner of Isham Park.
+Bruce's Garden is another community garden, located in the northeast corner of Isham Park.

 Local newspaper

-Manhattan Times is a free English/Spanish bilingual community newspaper serving Spanish-speaking areas of Upper Manhattan, including Washington Heights.
+Manhattan Times is a free English/Spanish bilingual community newspaper serving Spanish-speaking areas of Upper Manhattan.
 It was founded in 1999 or 2000 by Luís A. Miranda Jr., Roberto Ramírez Sr., and David Keisman.
 The newspaper features stories about news and events of interest to residents on the city and neighborhood level, and is funded in part by private advertisements in addition to public service announcements.